wp-plugins/contact-form-7-success-page-redirects/readme.txt

 Please note that [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) (version 3.9 or later) must be installed and activated in order for this plugin to be functional.

 == Frequently Asked Questions ==

 = Why doesn't this plugin do *insert feature here*? =

 If you have a feature suggestion, I'd love to hear about it.
 Feel free to leave a message on the "Support" tab of the plugin page, and I'll follow up as soon as possible.

+= My forms are no longer submitting, with this plugin installed.
+Why? =

+Please make sure that you have updated to the latest version of Contact Form 7.
+Success Page Redirects only supports versions 3.9.0 or higher.
+If everything is up to date and you're still experiencing problems, please post a message on the [Support Page](https://wordpress.org/support/plugin/contact-form-7-success-page-redirects).

 = Why are my forms no longer using Ajax, when I install this plugin? =